usathyan/paper-qa-ui/README.md

 make cli-example

 # Direct usage
-python scripts/paper_qa_cli.py "What is this paper about?"
+python -m src.cli.paper_qa_cli "What is this paper about?"
 ```

 ## Troubleshooting